Connect with us

 Image/Tutorial: Everyday is an occasion

-Allow to dry it and then use your new one of a kind vase.
-You can use it for pens, flowers, craft supplies or maybe just a decorative piece.
+Allow it to dry and then use your new one-of-a-kind vase.
+You can use it for pens, flowers, craft supplies, or maybe just a decorative piece.

 Lego Vase